-Brian Baran is an associate in Reichman Jorgensen’s Washington, D.C. office.
+Brian Baran is a trial and appellate litigator in Reichman Jorgensen Lehman & Feldberg’s Washington, D.C. office.
 He focuses on complex commercial and intellectual property litigation.

 Before joining the firm, Brian clerked for the Honorable Gary Feinerman of the U.S. District Court for the Northern District of Illinois and then for the Honorable Patricia A. Millett of the U.S. Court of Appeals for the D.C.
 Circuit.